kiriclope/NeuroFlame/README.md

 ## Introduction
 This package provides an implementation of a recurrent neural network trainer and simulator with pytorch.
-The network can have multiple neural populations, different connectivity profiles (all to all, sparse, tuned, ...).
+Networks can have multiple neural populations with different connectivity types (all to all, sparse) that can be structured (tuned, low rank).
+Network weights can be trained in a unsupervised or supervised manner just as vanilla RNNs in torch.

-For more info look at the config files in ./conf/.
+For more info look at the notebooks in ./notebooks and the configuration files in ./conf.

 ## Installation
 ```bash